 At the very beginning of the service, maybe just before the Call to Worship, speak to the children (either in their pews or on the steps).
 Talk briefly about weather storms describing how they scare us because they are so powerful.
 Then, suggest that there are storms that have nothing to do with weather, e.g. fights between best friends or between brothers and sisters, even wars.
 After very bluntly connecting the power and potential for harm in these different kinds of storms, urge the children to listen for all the storms in the songs, hymns, and stories today and to listen for ways we can face frightening storms of all sorts.

-Go to Year A - Baptism of the Lord Sunday for suggestions about reading Psalm 29 with sound effects generated by the congregation and a stormy art project to be done in pews during worship.
+Go to Psalm 29 in Baptism of the Lord for several ways of reading Psalm 29 with sound effects generated by the congregation and a stormy art project to be done in pews during worship.

-If you are working with the Revised Common Lectionary readings…….
+If you are using the Revised Common Lectionary readings….

 Genesis 37:1-4, 12-28

-The story begs for dramatic presentation both so everyone can enjoy it and so the children get it.
-This may be a day for a longer, more elaborate scripture presentation and a shorter sermon that really is commentary on the story.
+~ The story begs for dramatic presentation both so everyone can enjoy it and so the children get it.
+This may be a day for longer more elaborate scripture presentation and shorter sermon that really is commentary on the story.

-Gather 12 older elementary, teenage, and young adult guys (and maybe a white haired man for Jacob) to pantomime the story.
+~ Gather 12 older elementary, teenage, and young adult guys (and maybe a white haired man for Jacob) to pantomime the story.
 If possible provide costumes.
-If you do not have that many biblical costumes, have all but Joseph wear jeans and a white or dark colored t shirt.
-Have Joseph wear jeans and a very fancy shirt of some sort – maybe a tie-dyed t shirt or a tuxedo tucked or ruffled shirt?
+If you do not have that many biblical costumes have all but Joseph wear jeans and a white or dark colored t-shirt.
+Have Joseph wear jeans and a very fancy shirt of some sort – maybe a tie-dyed t-shirt or a tuxedo tucked or ruffled shirt?
 In rehearsal work on showing feelings with your face and body.
 Consider adding the coat and dream stories and omitting the stop at Dothan.
-(This is one great male bonding opportunity!) --- FYI the Exodus text (the birth and adoption of Moses) on August 21 provides a similar opportunity for the girls and women.
+(This is one great male bonding opportunity!)

 Ø The appropriate sections of “Joseph – King of Dreams” the animated DVD